engrit-illinois/Ping-All/README.md

 ### -AppendDomain \<string\>
 Optional string.
 Specifies a domain/subdomain to append to all AD-queried names.
-AD names and FQDNs given explicitly are not appended to.
+AD names and FQDNs given explicitly (i.e. those which do not include `*`) are not appended to.
 e.g. `Ping-All -Computers "gelib-4c-*" -AppendDomain "ews.illinois.edu"`

 ### -AppendEwsDomain
 Optional switch.
 Equivalent to `-AppendDomain "ews.illinois.edu"`.
 Has no effect if `-AppendDomain` is specified.
+AD names and FQDNs given explicitly (i.e. those which do not include `*`) are not appended to.

 ### -AppendCbtfDomain
 Optional switch.
 Equivalent to `-AppendDomain "cbtf.illinois.edu"`.
 Has no effect if `-AppendDomain` or `-AppendEwsDomain` is specified.
+AD names and FQDNs given explicitly (i.e. those which do not include `*`) are not appended to.

 ### -SearchBase \<string\>
 Optional string.